 - Hemp hearts

 - Use different chocolate.
-Dairy or white chocolate both work great.
+Milk or white chocolate both work great, but have a higher sugar content and few antioxidants.

 - Use different nuts.
 Crushed pecan, peanuts, almond and pistachios are all awesome choices!